Friedrich von Gram: Personal life and legacy

 The Gram Mansion on Kongens Nytorv in 1749.
 It was then owned by his son Carl Christian von Gram.

 Gram was married to Henriette Henry de Cheusses (died 1704) on 9 November 1700.
 She was the daughter of marquis Jacques Henry de la Jarrie de Cheusses (died c.
 1675) and Renée de Lauzeré (died 1688).
-She bore him two sons prior to her early death in 1706.
+They had two sons prior to her early death in 1706.
 Gram was then married, secondly, in 1708, to Charlotte Sophie von Hattenbach (26 June 1670).
 She was a daughter of drost in Rodenberg Ernst von Hattenbach (1617-94) and Anna Katharina v.
 Haken.

 Gram owned the large Baroque style Gram Mansion on Kongens Nytorv.
 His work in Northern Zealand was continued by his two sons, Friederich Carl von Gram, who succeeded him as county governor of Frederiksborg and Kronborg counties, and Carl Christian von Gram, who succeeded him as Chief Forester.

 The Sand Drift Monument at Tisvilde.